open-cloud/open-cloud.github.io.old/1_user.md

 *xoslib*, a library projection of the XOS data model.
 A builtin tutorial illustrates how to use xsh.

-##Administering a Site
+##<a name="admin-site">Administering a Site</a>

 Site Admins are responsible for managing the users, slices, nodes, and deployments affiliated with the site.
-Access to information maintained by XOS for a site can be found by clicking on the *Sites* tab in the left-hand navigation bar.
-From there, the Admin can set various site details, as well as manage various entities using the available tabs:
+Select the *Sites* tab in the left-hand navigation bar to manage a site.
+The available sitedetails are as follows:

 * **Users:** Select the *User* tab to proactively add users to a site, as well as change information for existing users.
 Alternatively,